algolia/docsearch/docs/src/config-file.md

 }
 ```

-Note that you can also define `strip_chars` directly at the root of the config
+Note that you can also define `strip_chars` directly at the root of the
-and it will be applied to all selectors.
+configuration and it will be applied to all selectors.

 ```json
 {